There are a handful of materials we use in our office to perform periodontal, dental implant, bone grafting, laser, and oral surgery procedures.

-In general, a dental implant is made of three components: implant screw, implant abutment and implant crown.
-Implant screws shape like the root portion of natural teeth and are inserted inside the jaw bone to support the implant crowns via implant abutments.
-The term osseointegration refers to the process by which implant screw integrates intimately to the jaw bone.
+In general, a dental implant is made of three components: implant screw, implant abutment, and implant crown.
+Implant screws, shaped like the root portion of natural teeth, are inserted inside the jaw bone to support the implant crowns via implant abutments.
+The term osseointegration refers to the process by which implant screw integrates with the jaw bone, becoming secured within the bone.

-Dental implants are made of titanium alloy that is very biologically compatible to the human body.
-It is very unlikely that an individual would develop immunological rejection to titanium dental implant.
-Recently, some implant companies have developed dental implant screws made of zirconia which is also very compatible to human body.
-The main benefits of zirconia implant screws is its white color which may provide better esthetics in certain situations.
+Dental implants are made of titanium alloy, which is highly biologically compatible to the human body.
+It is very unlikely that an individual would develop immunological rejection to titanium dental implant, making it a choice material in surgical procedures.
+Recently, some implant companies have developed dental implant screws made of zirconia, which is also very compatible with the human body.
+The main benefits of zirconia implant screws are their white color, which may provide better esthetics in certain situations.

 Bone Grafting Materials

-Bone grafting materials act as matrices that allow the bone cells in our human body to migrate and exert their functions.
-Given that our body is constantly metabolizing old bone and depositing new bone, the bone grafting materials placed at the surgical sites will ultimately be metabolized by the body while the body will grow new bone (patient’s own bone) at the grafted area.
-However, without the placement of these bone grafting materials, the body will not produce new bone because bone cells have no scaffolds onto which they can migrate and exert their functions.
+Bone grafting material acts as matrix that allows the bone cells in our human body to migrate to the graft area to be used in making new bone.
+Given that our body is constantly metabolizing old bone and depositing new bone, the bone grafting materials placed at the surgical sites will ultimately be metabolized by the body, while the body will grow new bone (patient’s own bone) at the grafted area.
+However, without the placement of these bone grafting materials, the body will not produce new bone because bone cells have no scaffolds onto which they can migrate and deposit themselves to form new bone.

 Commonly used bone grafting materials are as follows: